pure-css/pure/README.md

 -----------

 To get started using Pure, go to the [Pure CSS website][Pure].
-The website has extensive documentation and examples necessary to get you started using Pure.
+The website has extensive documentation and examples to help you start using Pure.

 You can include the Pure CSS file in your project by fetching it from Yahoo's
 CDN: